Exiles (Marvel Comics): Enter Psylocke

 Power Princess leaves the team to return to the Squadron Supreme and Psylocke is brought on board to replace her.
-Blink, Longshot, and Spider-Man are brainwashed by HYDRA leaving only Sabretooth to pick up Morph and Psylocke.
+Blink, Longshot, and Spider-Man are brainwashed by Hydra, leaving only Sabretooth to pick up Morph and Psylocke.
 They are sent to kill Reed Richards.
 Slaymaster's arrival makes them fail as Betsy faints before killing Reed.
 The world is erased, with the Exiles still there, but it is magically restored by Reed Richards, and Valeria Richards' amulet restores the world's population because they were being stored in the amulet.
 The Exiles are still there so they can help Psylocke recover from wounds inflicted by Wolverine, and to help rebuild the planet.
-Meanwhile, another Slaymaster slays another Psylocke on another world.
+Meanwhile, Slaymaster kills Psylocke on another world.

 After the Exiles return to Panoptichron, they find it empty, with no equipment, Timebreakers, or Heather.
 Blink and Morph eventually visit Heather, who thought the Exiles were dead and left Panoptichron.
 Heather is now pregnant and out of commission, so Psylocke stays behind to learn more about the Panoptichron while the other Exiles resume their missions.
 There she experiences visions which warn her of something bad to come, and an alternate version of Kitty Pryde appears from nowhere with no warning.
 The Exiles go to a seemingly perfect world led by Victor Von Doom but when Blink is caught by Reed Richards she begins to discover what hides behind this facade.
 She then recruits Longshot and Morph, who also sense something amiss with this world.
 They flee with that world's Reed to begin a resistance.
 Meanwhile, Spider-Man 2099 meets Gwen Stacy and Sabretooth has a one-night stand with this world's Invisible Woman.
 In reality, she was assigned to get close to him so Doom could copy the Tallus, which he does.
 He then sends a team of soldiers to Panoptichron.
 They take out Psylocke and assume Kitty Pryde is a freaked out child, though she appears to be faking that.
 The soldiers are attacked by Thunderbird, who is no longer comatose.
 Kitty Pryde (who goes by Cat), uses her phasing powers to create a diversion long enough to allow Thunderbird to free Psylocke.
 Together, they defeat the soldiers and send them home, just in time for them to see Doom's defeat, whose Earth is destroyed by Reed Richards as there is no way to turn the humans back to their normal emotional state.

 As a result the Exiles are scattered to various dimensions, much like Union Jack had done previously.
 Psylocke, Thunderbird, and Cat are able to work on the equipment and retrieve Blink, Morph, and Sabretooth, and new members Mystiq and Rogue are brought along.
 Spider-Man 2099 finds a girlfriend and stays on the world on which he landed.
 Longshot, once again, got lucky and landed in the Crystal Palace after the transport went wrong.